 The recent study, conducted by University of Chicago researchers, assessed the sleeping habits of 15 children who suffered brain injuries and 15 healthy children, according to Medscape.
 Most children involved in the study were hospitalized for more than one week and required rehabilitation.

 According to the article, researchers found brain injury victims suffer significant increases in daytime sleepiness, poorer sleep quality and poorer functional status on the Pediatric Quality of Life Inventory, which measures physical, emotional, social and school functioning as well as psychosocial health.

-McGowan, Hood & Felder started with three attorneys – Chad McGowan, S. Randall Hood and Johnny Felder – who believed that every South Carolina client deserved to be treated with respect, and that every person in need deserved an opportunity to tell their story.
-Since then, we have grown in size and number, with nearly 20 attorneys whose primary goal is offer you and your family exceptional legal guidance and support when most needed.
+McGowan, Hood, Felder & Phillips, LLC has been a part of your community for years.
+We founded our firm in its current state in 2003, but each of our partners – Chad McGowan, S. Randall Hood, Johnny Felder and Robert Phillips – has more than 20 years of experience to his name.
+Since then, we have grown in both size and number, with nearly 20 attorneys whose primary goal is offer you and your family exceptional legal guidance and support when most needed.

-Read more about McGowan, Hood & Felder, LLC
+Read more about McGowan, Hood, Felder & Phillips, LLC